Build a Geared Vehicle to investigate the impact of using different gear trains.

 - Gold: I’ve used my understanding of the role of the gear ratio in the experiments to predict which gear ratio should be used in a vehicle that would be suitable for moving heavy loads.

-- Platinum: I’ve used my understanding of the role of the gear ratio in the experiments to predict which gear ratio should be used in a vehicle that would be for moving heavy loads.
-I’ve also predicted which gear ratio should be used in making a fast vehicle.
+- Platinum: I’ve used my understanding of the role of the gear ratio in the experiments to predict which gear ratio should be used in a vehicle that would be suitable for moving heavy loads.

 Language Arts Extension